Compling2-Spring2023-SBU/main/README.md

 ### Mon 23 Jan 2023

 - Today we introduced the course and went over the syllabus.
-- we went over the first two pages of [this handout on formal languages and grammars](readings/rewrite-grammars.pdf)
+- we began to review [the first two chapters on formal languages and grammars](readings/main.pdf)
 - For Thursday:
   - Please make sure you have a github account set up and send me your username so I can add you to the "Compling2-Spring2023-SBU" github